Mieke Wijaya

-Mieke Wijaya (born Miecke Marie De Rijder; 17 March 1940 – 3 May 2022) was an Indonesian actress, model, and politician who won three Citra Awards.
+Miecke Marie de Rijder (née Widjaja; 17 March 1940 – 3 May 2022) was an Indonesian actress and model who won three Citra Awards.
 She was crowned the best female antagonist in Indonesian film industry along with Suzzanna and Ruth Pelupessy.
 Wijaya began her career as a teenager and soared to popularity by partaking a role in Usmar Ismail's commercially successful Tiga Dara, her name became increasingly popular after starring in the soap opera Losmen in 1987.

 Biography

-Mieke Wijaya was born Miecke Marie De Rijder on 17 March 1940, in Bandung, Dutch East Indies to De Rijder.
+Mieke Wijaya was born Miecke Marie de Rijder on 17 March 1940, in Bandung, Dutch East Indies to the De Rijder family, and she was thus of Dutch-Indonesian descent.
 After graduating senior high school, she studied for some time at the National Theatre Academy of Indonesia in Jakarta.
 During this period she was active as a singer and actress; she had made her film debut in 1954 with Gagal.

 In 1956 Wijaya rose to fame as one of the stars in Perfini's Tiga Dara.
 The film, directed by Usmar Ismail, saw Mieke play Nana, one of three sisters raised by their grandmother after their mother's death; in 2006 Ade Irwansyah of Tabloid Bintang wrote that Tiga Dara was the eleventh best Indonesian film of all time.
 Over the next five years she acted in thirteen films, including five in 1961 alone.
 Through the 1960s, while continuing to act in films, she was a member of Teguh Karya's Teater Populer (Popular Theatre), a stage drama troupe.

 Through the 1970s and 1980s Wijaya acted in numerous films, including the religious Sembilan Wali (1985), the comedy Bing Slamet Koboi Cengeng (1974), the drama Ranjang Pengantin (1973), and the romances Badai Pasti Berlalu (1977) and Dr. Karmila (1977).
 In 1987 she acted in three productions.